 The Andaman groups of islands were perhaps first settled by humanity around 26000 years ago, at the peak of the ice age.
 At that time it was connected to Myanmar by land bridges.
 After the end of the ice age, when the seas rose, these islands were cut off.
 This story is currently supported by genetic data.
 Contact with the rest of humanity came again when imperial British soldiers settled in Andaman in 1789.
 Within four years influenza, measles and pneumonia wiped out about 90% of the population.
 The Japanese bombed the islands in 1943, targeting the native population.
 In the early years of the Indian republic conflict with tribals continued.

 As I have suggested previously, it is probable that some disease was introduced among the coastal groups by Lieutenant Colebrooke and Blair’s first settlement in 1789, resulting in a marked reduction of their population.
 The four years that the British occupied their initial site on the south-east of South Andaman were sufficient to have decimated the coastal populations of the groups referred to as Jarawa by the Aka-bea-da.Sita Venkateswar (2004)

 Of the 13 linguistic groups found in the 19th century, only the Jarawa, Onge and North Sentinelese survive.
 The Indian republic now respects the wishes of the Jarawa and North Sentinelese people to be left alone.
 It was estimated in 2003 that there are less than 100 of each tribe left.

 There is so much human diversity to be preserved here!
-Just a study of the mouth of Jarawa tribals could teach us so many things about our own lack of health.
+Just a study of the oral flora of Jarawa tribals could teach us so many things about our urban dental problems; a study of their gut bacteria about urban lifestyle diseases and their mitigation.
 How much more there could be to learn.